 Speeches During Meals

 Having wedding speeches during meals or between courses doesn’t happen very often, but it can be an exciting way to keep the guests entertained.
 Caterers, however, aren’t always a massive fan of this because it can interrupt the flow in the kitchen if speeches go a little longer than anticipated so check with them beforehand.
 While you may think it won’t, it can happen easily especially with an emotional father of the bride that starts to reminisce about all those early memories with his little girl.
-On a personal note, this is often the only time that some of the wedding suppliers there for the whole day, like photographers, wedding planners and videographers get to have a break and a sit-down.
+On a personal note, this is often the only time that some of the wedding suppliers there for the whole day, like wedding photographers, wedding planners and wedding videographers get to have a break and a sit-down.
 If the speeches are split up, then this isn’t going to be possible, so just bear this in mind, as they are likely to have been on their feet all day.

 Speeches After Dinner

 Speeches after dinner help with the flow of the day and keep guests reminded that it’s a wedding day, and why you are all gathered to celebrate.
 With speeches after the dinner guests have usually had a few drinks so they’ll find the speech jokes even funnier.
-ASs a result you’ll get some great photographs of your guests enjoying themselves.
+As a result, you’ll get some great photographs of your guests enjoying themselves.
 Just ask those giving their speeches after dinner to limit their drink.
 Nerves can mean people drink to relax, and the last thing you want is for them to have too much.

 Ultimately when is best for wedding speeches is entirely down to your preference, and how you want your wedding day to unfold.
 In my opinion, however, providing that those giving them won’t be too nervous then after dinner work best.
 This way they round off the meal and give the guests something to look forward to, and generally produce some cracking photographs.
 For anyone who is delivering a wedding speech, we have a guide to delivering the perfect wedding speech that you may wish to share with them, and you may find some useful information in our wedding day advice page.